Excel Variance (Table of Contents)

 Let’s understand how to Calculate Variance in Excel with some examples.

-If the data set is for the complete population, then we need to use the VAR.P function of excel.
-This is because, in excel, we have two functions that are designed for different datasets.
+If the data set is for the complete population, then we need to use the VAR.P function of Excel.
+This is because, in Excel, we have two functions designed for different datasets.

-We may have data that is collected based on sampling, which might be the population of the entire world.
+We may have data collected based on sampling, which might be the entire world’s population.

 VAR.P uses the following formula: